ENTREP 474: NUvention: Energy

 Prerequisites

-There are no prerequisites, but prior Farley coursework or practical experience in a relevant field is encouraged.
+None, however prior Farley coursework or practical experience in a relevant field is encouraged.
 An application is required.

 Description

-NUvention: Energy responds to the demand for energy innovation by bringing together interdisciplinary student teams from across Northwestern schools to develop ventures in sustainable energy and clean technology space.
-A partnership with Northwestern’s Institute for Sustainability and Energy (ISEN), this timely course equips students to address through innovation the major environmental challenges that define our era, including climate change and resource constraint.
+NUvention: Energy and Sustainability responds to the demand for energy innovation by bringing together interdisciplinary student teams from across Northwestern schools to develop ventures in sustainable energy and clean technology space.
+A partnership with Northwestern’s Paula M. Trienens Institute for Sustainability and Energy (ISEN), this timely course equips students to address through innovation the major environmental challenges that define our era, including climate change and resource constraint.
 In the process of creating new ventures, students work to align their efforts at making a positive environmental impact by addressing market needs.

 Faculty